3willows/Generate-chronology/README.md

 - MIT.

-- Intended to be free and open source forever
+- The tool is intended to be always open source and free for users.